 In enterprise sales, not all compensation plans are created equal.
 When sales leaders get it wrong, they don’t just risk losing their most valuable players.
 A sales compensation plan should consider that wrong implantation can also result in decreased morale and additional turnover—not to mention lost revenue.
 The wrong comp plan can also impact your organization’s ability to hire experienced sales professionals, meaning you may be setting yourself up to miss quotas for several quarters down the line.

-In this article, we’ll help you avoid these (and other) costs by through expert advice and established best practices so you can build a comp plan that motivates your team to perform at their best.
+In this article, we’ll help you avoid these (and other) costs.
+A sales compensation plan should consider established best practices so you can build a comp plan that motivates your team to perform at their best.

 Base and bonus: getting it right

-Creating a sales compensation plan is no easy task.
-It’s all about incentivizing the right behaviors for the team and striking an optimal balance between risks and rewards for the enterprise.
+Creating a firm’s sales compensation plan should consider incentivizing the right behaviors for the team and striking an optimal balance between risks and rewards for the enterprise.
 Striking that balance begins with base salary, and that largely depends on your market and product.

 “CROs should pay all that they can bear given the benchmark for the cost of sales in the industry,” explained Peyton Smith Jr. Prior to founding marketing automation and digital strategy consultancy Magna Marketing, Smith built a career as an enterprise sales leader in the SaaS and telecomm industries.
 “And industry structure is largely what dictates this cost—for example, it’s far more expensive to sell an airplane than it is to sell SaaS.
 Commission structures are reflective of that.”

 For 99 percent of enterprise sales roles, a reasonable base salary is part of the territory—and for good reason.
 Otherwise, you risk hiring one of two types of bad hires: those who can’t land any other type of sales job, and those who (for whatever reason) don’t need the stability of regular income.
 Do those sound like the kind of value-added contributors you want on your team?